Getting Started with DigitalOcean

 This command will install PHP without any problem.

-This completes our article for the basic setup and installation of the LAMP package.
-Well, this is a pretty long process and can be hard for peoples new to the system so to avoid all these technical processes you can save time and money by choosing cloudlaya as we provide amazing packages at a low price.
+This completes our article for the basic setup and installation of the LAMP package on DigitalOcean.
+Well, this is a pretty long process and can be hard for peoples new to the system so to avoid all these technical processes you can save time and money by choosing Cloudlaya as we provide amazing packages at a low price.
 So, while looking for the best Webhosting and email hosting service provider in Nepal, you know who to call.😉